STAGE TWO TRAINING

 would never completely develop their body mechanics.
 This was primarily because the

 concept of biomechanics was relatively unheard of and therefore had intimidating

 Even though the topic of body mechanics is much more accepted today, it is still largely a

 mystery to the average golfer.
 This means the average golfer is more likely to develop the

-At this point in time, only the truly dedicated golfer makes the commitment to discover and
+game.
+At this point in time, only the truly dedicated golfer makes the commitment to

 Keep in mind there are many ways to tackle the game of golf.
 I have long respected the

 approach Casey Nakama, a friend and fellow professional who lives in Hawaii, has used to